unionai/unionai-docs/source/core-concepts/actors.md

 # Actors

-Actors allow you to reuse containers between functions or classes that need to maintain state.
-You can create an actor by instantiating the [`ActorEnvironment`](../api/sdk/actor.actorenvironment) class, then add the `@actor` decorator to the function or class that requires a stateful environment every time it's invoked.
+Actors allow you to reuse containers between tasks that need to maintain state.
+You can create an actor by instantiating the [`ActorEnvironment`](../api/sdk/actor.actorenvironment) class, then add the `@actor` decorator to thet task that requires a stateful environment every time it's invoked.

 ## `ActorEnvironment` parameters